 7. Board Games

 Whether it’s easier games for all ages to get involves, or a die hard game of Monopoly with your older kids, board games are always a wonderful way to get everyone involved!
+But if you don’t have a suitable board game to hand, you could always create a quiz as an alternative.

 8. Card Games